-Huawei Mate 30 Pro is the best Huawei smartphone that you can buy through official channels in Nepal.
-For the hardware it packs, it doesn’t come loaded with GMS which may be a major turn-off for many.
-So, is it worth it?
-Let’s check out the complete specs, updated price, and availability in Nepal.
+Huawei has officially launched the Mate 30 Pro in the Nepali market.
+It is one of the latest Huawei smartphones that you can buy in Nepal right now.
+For the hardware it packs, Huawei Mate 30 Pro doesn’t come loaded with GMS (google services) which may be a major turn-off for many, especially in a price-conscious market like Nepal.

 When Huawei Mate 30 Pro was announced back in September, rather than its camera capabilities and awesome hardware, people were more invested in the US-Huawei battle.
 And well, this Chinese tech giant took a bold move and launched the Huawei Mate 30 series with no Google mobile services (GMS) in them, though the company did choose to keep Android for now.
 Since then, Huawei has managed to sell over 7 million units of Mate 30 Pro in China and some Asia Pacific markets, which is a staggering figure amidst the drama.
 Now, Huawei has launched the Mate 30 Pro in the Nepali market during a Press Meet held in Kathmandu.
 The company also shared plans for its expansion of Huawei Mobile Services (HMS) – Huawei’s alternative to GMS.